japaric-archived/std-with-cargo/README.md

 - Rust nightly channel
 - The usual stuff for cross compilation: toolchain and cross compiled C libraries
-- LLVM, in particular `llvm-mc` should be in your PATH
+- LLVM, in particular both `llvm-mc` and `llc` should be in your PATH

 ## How to use